jimniels/blog/src/client/posts/2020-01-27-switching-from-react-to-js-for-templating.md

 ---
-title: "Static Site Templating: Switching from React & JSX to JavaScript & Template Literals"
 tags: engineering
 ---

+# Static Site Templating: Switching from React & JSX to JavaScript & Template Literals

 First, let’s get this out of the way: I love React & JSX.